milliemince/eBay-shipping-predictions/README.md

 To implement our network, a number of decisions will have to be made and tested, including deciding the optimal means by which to clean the data (for instance, whether to omit training data that has missing or incorrect features or to assign it average values based on correctly labeled training data), deciding whether to compute the estimation holistically from shipment to delivery date or to compute multiple separate estimates on separate legs of the delivery process, and deciding which features to include and in which leg.

 Should our model have some error, it is important that it produces random rather than systematic error.
-Specifically, we want to avoid creating a model which might consistently predict early delivery dates, which could lead to sellers and delivery services rushing packages and resulting in the employment of more non-sustainable methods such as shipping half-full boxes.
+Specifically, we want to avoid creating a model which might consistently predict early delivery dates, which could lead to sellers and delivery services rushing packages and resulting in the employment of more non-sustainable methods, such as shipping half-full boxes, as well as increasing the pressure on employees to have to work faster and faster.

 Ultimately, our ideal model will be able to accurately predict the exact day of delivery 100% of the time and demonstrate which features are the most important in estimating delivery dates.